aramova/IoTaWatt/readme.rst

 =========================================
-IoTaWatt WiFi Electricity Monitor Project
+IoTaWatt WiFi Electricity Monitor Project - Dark mode Fork
 =========================================

+This is a full and direct fork of https://github.com/boblemaire/IoTaWatt.git meant to enable Dark Mode as well as Offline Graphs

 IoTaWatt is an open-source, open hardware project to produce an accurate, inexpensive and easy to use energy monitor.